apache/griffin/griffin-doc/docker/griffin-docker-guide.md

 ### How to use griffin docker images in streaming mode
 1. Copy [docker-compose-streaming.yml](compose/docker-compose-streaming.yml) to your work path.
-2. In your work path, start docker containers by using docker compose, wait for about one minutes, then griffin service is ready.
+2. In your work path, start docker containers by using docker compose, wait for about one minutes, then apache griffin service is ready.
     ```
     docker-compose -f docker-compose-streaming.yml up -d
     ```